Want to hike with new friends?Join a group trip

 DN1

-High season is Easter Period and 1 Jul to 30 Sep.
+High season is from 23 Mar to 6 Apr and 1 Jul to 30 Sep.
 Supplement applies for high season departures.

 Note:

-Trip subject to availability and supplements may apply during during local festivals and events.
+Trip subject to availability and supplements may apply during local festivals and events.
+Due to limited accommodation, return transfers may need to be booked to other overnight locations at an additional cost.

 Note: